lmerz1/trl/README.md

 ```sh
 export TRL_API_KEY="your-api-key-here"
 ```

 Or, for more convenient swapping between multiple keys/providers:

 ```sh
 export DEEPL_API_KEY_1="your-api-key-here:fx"
 export TRL_API_KEY="$DEEPL_API_KEY_1"
 ```

 Or, if you have the key(s) defined somewhere else, only choose which one you want to use right before the actual request:

 ```sh
 TRL_API_KEY="$DEEPL_API_KEY_1" trl --target EN --content "test"
 ```

 Alternatively, please enter it into a separate text file in the following format, on a new line, and use the `-f` flag to supply the path to this file:

 - In the file, put: `TRL_API_KEY your-api-key-here`
 - When using `trl`, add the option: `-f /path/to/API_KEYS.txt`

-Speaking of shell and environment variables, if you find yourself often translating into the same target language, you may set a default in your shell config:
+Speaking of shell and environment variables, if you find yourself translating into the same target language often, you may set a default in your shell config:

 ```sh
 export TRL_DEFAULT_TARGET_LANG=en  # or EN, or de, or any other available language's code
 ```